leaen/Codeeval-solutions/README.md

 Codeeval-solutions
 ==================

-Solutions to the problem on codeeval.
+Solutions to the problems on codeeval.